Buy Now

 Digital Biomarkers Market Size, Share, Growth & Industry Analysis, By Type (Wearable, Mobile Application, Others), By Application (Neurological Disorders, Respiratory Disease & Others), By Clinical Practices (Monitoring, Diagnostics, Prognostics), By End User and Regional Analysis, 2024-2031

 The global Digital Biomarkers Market size was valued at USD 3,978.2 million in 2023 and is projected to grow from USD 4,790.1 million in 2024 to USD 19,169.6 million by 2031, exhibiting a CAGR of 21.91% during the forecast period.
-The development of sophisticated wearable devices, mobile health apps, and sensors has revolutionized data collection for continuous and accurate monitoring of health metrices.
+The development of sophisticated wearable devices, mobile health apps, and sensors has revolutionized data collection for continuous and accurate monitoring of health metrics.

 This technological progress enables the effective tracking of digital biomarkers in real-time, enhancing disease management and personalized medicine.
 In the scope of work, the report includes products offered by companies such as AliveCor, Inc., Amgen Inc., Biogen, Huma, Koneska Health, Evidation Health, Inc., Eli Lilly and Company, Pfizer Inc., Novartis Pharmaceuticals Corporation, GSK plc., and others.